Category

 • Operational shifts that change response and recovery timelines

 Maintaining compliance is easier when everyone works together.
 So, create a team-wide commitment to continuous improvement.
-In practice, this means regularly testing your business continuity solutions and procedures and finding ways to improve.
+This means regularly testing your business continuity solutions and procedures and finding ways to improve.

-If you need to activate your plans during an emergency, learning from the outcome is vital.
-After recovery, review everything that happened to identify areas for improvement, to shape a better and safer approach for the future.
+Learning from the outcome is vital if you need to activate your plans during an emergency.
+After recovery, review everything that happened to identify areas for improvement and shape a better and safer approach for the future.

 Quick Overview of the ISO 22301 Certification Process